reaustin/UAV-PGC/README.md

 # UAV-PGC
-Calculate Percent Green Cover (PGC) of turfgrass plots from UAV imagery
+Calculate Percent Green Cover (PGC) of turfgrass plots from UAV imagery using a simple thresholding method.